 Developing breast cancer is not your or anyone's fault.
 Feeling guilty, or telling yourself that breast cancer happened because of something you or anyone else did, is not productive.

-Stages of Breast Cancer.
+Stages of Breast Cancer

+Doctors use diagnostic tests to find out the cancer's stage, so staging may not be complete until all the tests are finished.
 The stage of a breast cancer is determined by the cancer’s characteristics, such as how large it is and whether or not it has hormone receptors.
 The stage of the cancer helps you and your doctor:

 • figure out your prognosis, the likely outcome of the disease